ArthurCrespim83/freeCodeCamp_weather_app/README.md

 * **JavaScript:** Application logic, user interactions, and API requests.
 * **Open-Meteo API:** Real-time weather data provider.

-## How to Run

-1. Clone this repository to your local machine.
-2. Open the `index.html` file in your browser.

 ## Demo

 You can see here: [https://gregarious-cassata-27d5d7.netlify.app/]